tatsuyafujisaki/script-cheat-sheet/cross-platform/npm.md

-# How to update npm itself
+# How to upgrade npm
 ```bash
 npm install npm@latest -g
 ```